Infidelity and Affairs

 8 Signs of a Toxic Relationship

 Toxic relationships are unhealthy and can undermine your physical, emotional, and mental health.
 Yet, many of us caught in this type of union have no idea that the relationship is not normal or healthy.
 We are too close to see the signs of a toxic relationship objectively.
 If it was your best friend involved with someone who constantly criticized, gaslighted, or betrayed them, you might be the first to speak up.
 However, it is time to uncover the truth and take a good look at your own relationship.
 Eight signs of a toxic relationship The signs of a toxic relationship are there, but it is true what they say, “love is blind.”
 It is as if we walk around with blinders.
 When we notice a sign, we may second guess our intuition, allowing self-doubt and the fear of overreacting to keep us from distancing ourselves.
+At Rowlett Christian Counseling, we help you recognize these signs with clarity and support you in making healthy, empowering choices for your emotional well-being.
 Instead of settling, consider the following eight signs of a toxic relationship and compare the behaviors to your partner’s actions.
 If they ring true, you must decide whether to pursue the relationship (possibly with counseling) or find your own path.
 You cannot trust your partner Betrayal comes in many forms, but the underlying theme is that you cannot trust your partner.
 It may be that they say they are going to be somewhere but never show repeatedly.
 Or it could be that they have betrayed you through infidelity or made terrible financial decisions behind your back.
 Often, people are repeat offenders, trying to behave to stay in your good graces until an opportunity presents itself that is too tempting.
 Once trust is broken, it is hard to regain.
-Even after weeks, months, and years, the emotional scars from betrayal may still be there.
-People can change their behaviors with God’s help if they repent [...]
+Even after [...]

 Comments Off on 8 Signs of a Toxic Relationship